QS World University Rankings by Subject (Economics and Econometrics) 2023

 Students spend 10 months at CUHK, taking courses team-taught by CUHK and Northwestern faculty, then transition to Northwestern for 7 months of additional coursework.
 Upon completion of the program, students receive a master of science in applied economics from CUHK and a master of science in social and economic policy from Northwestern.

 The CUHK Department of Economics is among Asia’s top-tier schools, known for its leading research on Chinese economic issues.
 Northwestern University, with a main campus just north of Chicago and fronting Lake Michigan, is ranked ninth-best in the US.
-Its School of Education and Social Policy, ranked seventh-best in the US, is world- renowned for the study of social, educational, and economic policy.
+Its School of Education and Social Policy, ranked eighth-best in the US, is world- renowned for the study of social, educational, and economic policy.
 Both universities have multicultural student bodies and alumni networks that span the globe.

 The CUHK-Northwestern dual-degree program is expected to attract highly qualified students who will become leaders in their professions: as policy makers in civil service and nonprofit organizations and as economic analysts and thought leaders in public and private industry and academia.